 External Meetings and Conferences — a non-Bentley organization wishing to use conference space on campus.
-These are entirely fee-based programs, and are in many ways comparable to external groups using conference space at places such as Babson or Waltham Woods.
-There are standard room rates, technology fees and catering charges applied to external events.
+These are entirely fee-based programs.
+There are standard room rates, technology fees and catering charges applied to all external events.

 Sponsored Meetings and Conferences — a non-Bentley organization holding a meeting on campus, hosted by a faculty or staff member at Bentley.
 These are typically academic or professional associations with whom the Bentley sponsor is directly linked, and the faculty or staff member hosting the event should be in attendance.
 Sponsored groups receive a 50-percent discount on the room rate; catering and technology services are charged at external rates.
 Faculty and staff wishing to sponsor an event should request approval from their divisional vice president prior to reserving the room so the discounted rate can be applied.
 A good example of a sponsored conference was the North Atlantic Regional Business Law Association hosted by Steve Lichtenstein.